SinaS24/Luxury-Watch-Analysis/README.md

 Throughout the analysis, there were several assumptions made along with some data limitations.
 These should be considered when interpreting the insights:

 ### Each row represents an individual sale.
-- Since the dataset lacked unique transaction IDs, we created a `Transaction_ID` field and treated each row as a separate purchase.
-- This assumes that **no duplicate sales entries exist** and that all sales are unique.

 ### Purchase Dates Are Simulated.
 - The dataset **did not include actual purchase dates**, so we generated **realistic timestamps** based on market trends.